MinecraftForge/Documentation/docs/effects/sounds.md

 }
 ```

 Underneath the top-level object, each key corresponds to a sound event.
-Note that the domain is not given, as it is taken from the domain of the JSON itself.
+Note that the namespace is not given, as it is taken from the namespace of the JSON itself.
 Each event specifies its category, and a localization key to be shown when subtitles are enabled.
 Finally, the actual sound files to be played are specified.
 Note that the value is an array; if multiple sound files are specified then the game will randomly choose one to play whenever the sound event is triggered.

 The two examples represent two different ways to specify a sound file.
 The [wiki][] has precise details, but generally, long sound files such as BGM or music discs should use the second form, because the "stream" argument tells Minecraft to not load the entire sound file into memory but to stream it from disk.
 The second form can also specify the volume, pitch, and random weight of a sound file.

-In all cases, the path to a sound file for domain `domain` and path `path` is `assets/<domain>/sounds/<path>.ogg`.
+In all cases, the path to a sound file for namespace `namespace` and path `path` is `assets/<namespace>/sounds/<path>.ogg`.
 Therefore `mymod:open_chest_sound_file` points to `assets/mymod/sounds/open_chest_sound_file.ogg`, and `mymod:music/epic_music` points to `assets/mymod/sounds/music/epic_music.ogg`.

 Creating Sound Events
 ---------------------